Globally, fewer women than men participate in the formal economy, women earn less than men and have fewer assets and economic opportunities.

 Norfund is committed to addressing gender equality in our own organisation, in our investments, and through Business Support and external communications.
 Norfund was one of the first development finance institutions to develop a Gender Strategy in 2016.

-Our strategy for gender equality and women’s economic empowerment 2020 – 2022 has therefore three objectives:
+Norfund’s strategy for gender equality and women’s economic participation has three objectives:

-- Ensure equal opportunities and promote gender balance across all levels in Norfund
+- To ensure equal opportunities and promote gender balance across all levels in Norfund

-- Promote equal opportunities for men and women across all levels in investees and through access to finance; and
+- To promote equal opportunities for men and women across all levels in investee companies and through access to finance

-- Engage with relevant stakeholders to learn and where possible influence others to promote gender equality
+- To engage with relevant stakeholders to learn and influence others to promote gender equality

 Statistics from portfolio companies in 2019 below:

 3. Gender equality in the wider society

 Norfund also contributes by sharing best practice, exchanging ideas and experiences with non-governmental organisations and participating in public debates.